-This article explains how to delegate access to your account to other IT Glue accounts, so that you can share information in your account with users of a different account.
+This article explains how to give cross-account access to your IT Glue account, so that you can share information in your account with users of another IT Glue account (a "delegate account").

-By setting up cross-account access, you don't have to create individual users in your account.
-In addition, users of the other account don't have to sign out of their account and sign into yours in order to access the shared information.
+With GlueConnect, you don't have to set up individual users from the delegate account in your account.
+In addition, users of the other account don't have to sign out of their account and sign in to yours in order to access the shared information.

-To delegate access, there are three basic steps:
+To configure access, there are three basic steps: